China CIF vs. FOB – How to Make the Right Choice?

 On the other hand, sellers are usually reluctant to take these risks because it may affect the quality of customer experience.

-What is Fob Alibaba?
+What is FOB Alibaba?

-Pros and cons of FOB
+Pros and Cons of FOB

 FOB prices also have many advantages and disadvantages.
 Let us compare these advantages and disadvantages.